theseyan/bkg/README.md

   <str>...
 ```

-**Note:** As of v0.0.1, bkg will assume `index.js` to be the entry point of your application.
+**Note:** As of v0.0.1, bkg assumes `index.js` to be the entry point of your application.
 This will be customizeable from the next release.

 ## Why?
 - Distribute a single binary that can run without Bun or any external dependencies installed